redkite-labs/redkitecms-docs/book/pages-management.rst

 Website pages are managed using the **Pages panel** click the **Pages** button on the main toolbar placed at the top of the page to open it.

-The pages panel is divided in two columns: on the left are listed all the pages used in the website, while on the right it is placed the interface to add or edit a page.
+The pages panel is divided into two columns: On the left are listed all the pages used in the website, while on the right there is placed the interface to add or edit a page.

 This last one is made by tabs, so there are several sections you need to fill up